 In line with South Africa Revenue Service rules, Capitec has provided a tax-free savings account with the following benefits:

 - You are permitted to open one tax free saving account at any of Capitec branches.

 - You can deposit any amount up to R36,000 per year (single or multiple deposits).

 - Choose any investment term from 12 – 24 months.

 All these financial institutions abide by the SARS tax-free savings recommendation.
 The recommendations for a Tax-free investment in SARs, include:

 - Certain endowment policies issued by long-term insurers

 - Exchange traded funds (ETFs) that are classified as collective investment schemes

-Tax-free savings accounts is a financial tool that you should not take lightly.
-Find value in them by investing your hard earned money to get tax exempt benefits.
-However, for you to enjoy the maximum benefit possible, you have to find the right investment option that will earn you god money over time, without compromising flexibility.
+Tax-free savings accounts are a financial tool that you should not take lightly.
+Find value in them by investing your hard-earned money to get tax exempt benefits.
+However, for you to enjoy the maximum benefit possible, you have to find the right investment option that will earn you good money over time, without compromising flexibility.